dell/csm-docs/content/docs/resiliency/troubleshooting.md

 linktitle: Troubleshooting
 weight: 4
 description: >
-   Dell EMC Container Storage Modules (CSM) for Resiliency - Troubleshooting
+   Dell Container Storage Modules (CSM) for Resiliency - Troubleshooting
 ---

 Some tools have been provided in the [tools](https://github.com/dell/karavi-resiliency/blob/main/tools) directory that will help you understand the system's state and facilitate troubleshooting.